chevereto/v4-docs/introduction/get-started/welcome.md

 ## Use cases

-Chevereto default use case is as a media hosting service, but it can be extended to do more than that.
-The API is pluggable and the system is modular, you can implement it progressively in any project.
+Chevereto on its core provides an image hosting service that you can configure to use it in different contexts.
+It is a turnkey system with many applications, including:

+* Image host/sharing service
+* Image-based sharing communities
+* Image-driven portfolios
+* Photography showcase
+* Asset image storage
-💡 Chevereto could be used to build your store's gallery, a client portfolio, manage thousand of media assets and more.

-👏 From a simple media gallery up to end-users interacting with each-other, Chevereto can leverage all the load of the media sharing layer for your project.
+Chevereto could be used to build your store's gallery, a client portfolio, manage thousand of media assets and more.
+From a simple media gallery up to end-users interacting with each-other, Chevereto can leverage all the load of the media sharing layer for your project.

-## Core Concepts

-### Community Driven

-A [community](https://chevereto.com/community) drives the development for Chevereto.
-Users from all over the world help to shape this software.

-### Headless

-Chevereto is headless software, on its core is a self-exposed REST API made for _any_ user interface.

-Although it provides a default [user interface](https://github.com/chevereto/peafowl), you are encouraged to bring your own user interface, which it can be a website, desktop/mobile application or even a CLI tool.

-### Pluggable

-Chevereto is designed with pluggable logic, enabling you to add what you need to make it more yours.

-💡 Use plugins to extend your installation and to create a better user experience for your unique needs.
+The point of Chevereto is that it handles *very* large image collections and is optimized for network usage.
+Chevereto has been designed to provide image hosting and sharing at large scale.

 ## Origin

 Chevereto began in 2007 as a self-hosted alternative to ImageShack.
 It started as one-click image hosting service and here we are.
+You can learn the complete history [releases.chevereto.com](https://releases.chevereto.com)